wilgucki/php-csv/README.md

 Other two helps you define encoding - `$encodingFrom` is the encoding of CSV file and `$encodingTo` is encoding we get after file is read.

 To read data from the CSV file we can use two functions: `readLine` and `readAll`.
-The former will read and return current row while the latter will read whole CSV file and return it as an array of arrays (each row will be represented by an array).
+The former will read and return current row while the latter will read whole CSV file and return it as an array of arrays (each line will be represented by an array).

 If the CSV file has a header row, you can use `getHeader` function.
 This function will take the first row from CSV file and use it to set array keys for `readLine` and `readAll` functions.
 This means that instead of numeric keys you can use labels defined in the first row.